Target pressured on wages by group with focus but little to spend

+March 24 A group of investors have filed for a rehearing of a case on whether the government improperly seized profits of Fannie Mae and Freddie Mac.

-With shallow pockets but a deep commitment to promote "living wages", women's advocacy group UltraViolet has peppered Target Corp (TGT.N) with cheap location-focused online ads, challenging it to match Wal-Mart Stores Inc's (WMT.N) promise of $10-an-hour base pay.
+March 12 With shallow pockets but a deep commitment to promote "living wages", women's advocacy group UltraViolet has peppered Target Corp with cheap location-focused online ads, challenging it to match Wal-Mart Stores Inc's promise of $10-an-hour base pay.

 The non-profit advocacy group launched its campaign on Tuesday.
-With a budget of just $5,000 it purchased online ads that appear on the browsers of people surfing the Web within an approximately 1,000-feet radius of three stores in Minnesota, Pennsylvania and Nebraska.
+With a budget of just $5,000 it purchased online ads that appear on the browsers of people surfing the Web within a 300-metre (yard) radius of three stores in Minnesota, Pennsylvania and Nebraska.

 The approach highlights the growing use of social media and the Internet to pinpoint grass-roots campaigns, labor experts said.
 It is also likely the first time that Wal-Mart, which announced its pay hike last month, has been used as leverage to pressure another retailer since campaigns to boost worker pay across the service sector started to gain traction in the United States three years ago.